 Design and Features of the Kit

-The main design of the kit is very similar to the Alesis Strike Pro.
+The main design of the kit is very similar to the Alesis Strike Pro kit.
 It has a kick drum, a dual-zone snare drum pad, 4 dual-zone tom pads, 4 cymbals, and a hi-hat.
 This gives you enough space to play anything you wish, and you can even put extra items on the coming rack.

-The main feature of the drum shells is the 20” kick drum.
+The main feature of the drum shells is the 20” kick drum pad.
 It feels the same as when you play acoustic drums, giving you a much better feel and helping you transition more easily.

-The cymbals you get with the kit are three 14” crash pads with choke functionality, a 14” hi-hat, and a 16” triple-zone ride cymbal.
-The crash cymbals, hi-hat cymbals, and ride cymbals are all made out of thick plastic made to resemble the original cymbals when being played.
+The cymbals you get with the kit are three 14” crash cymbal pads with choke functionality, a 14” hi-hat, and a 16” triple-zone ride cymbal.
+The crash cymbals, hi-hat cymbals, and ride cymbals are all made out of thick plastic made to resemble the original cymbals when being played

-The drums are made from wooden shells with mesh heads on top.
-You will get the feel of playing an acoustic drum kit even though you’re playing an electronic one.
+The drums are made from wood shells with mesh heads on top.
+You will get the feel of playing an acoustic kit even though you’re playing an electronic kit.

-The great thing about this set is that it also comes with a pretty solid rack.
-This means that you get very good adjustability in a similar manner you would from an acoustic drum set.
+The great thing about this electronic drum kit is that it also comes with a pretty solid rack.
+This means that you similarly get very good adjustability you would from an acoustic drum set.
 Note that you don’t get a hi-hat stand with the kit.
 Although, you get a full set of cables, as opposed to just snake cables (which can be a pain).